open-horizon/exchange-api/README.md

 ```
 export EXCHANGE_KEY_PW=<pass-phrase>
 make gen-key
+Note : pass-phrase can be any alphanumeric string
 ```

 - Otherwise, get files `exchangecert.pem`, `keypassword`, and `keystore` from the person who created them and put them in `./keys/etc`.